A work from home parent schedule in action, showing a mother using a laptop while children sit at the kitchen table.

 Common Pitfalls: Why Schedules Fail

-• The “One More Task” Loop: Ignoring the timer when it ends leads to burnout and family friction.
+Ignoring the timer when it ends leads to immediate burnout and creates friction with family members who expect you to be “off the clock.”

-• Underestimating Transitions: Forgetting the time it takes to settle a child into an activity.
+Forgetting the “ramp-up” time it takes to settle a child into an activity often results in losing the first 10 minutes of your work block.

-• The Comparison Trap: Trying to follow a rigid, minute-by-minute schedule often leads to overwhelm and burnout.
+Trying to follow a rigid, minute-by-minute corporate schedule often leads to overwhelm.
+Flexibility is a requirement, not a failure.

 Personalisation & Stacking